CagoThaPlug/LEECH/README.md

 Note: The exact functionality of this plugin may vary depending on the game it is designed for.
 This documentation provides an outline based on common patterns found in game plugins.

-For the complete code, please refer to the following link: [SuperGlassMakerPlugin](https://github.com/your-username/example)
+For the complete code, please refer to the following link: [SuperGlassMakerPlugin](https://github.com/Ethan-Vann/EthanVannPlugins/tree/master/src/main/java/com/example/superglass)

 ---

-## 2.7 Kotori Plugin Loader
+## 3.3 Kotori Plugin Loader

+### In Progress

+---

+## 3.4 Game Pack Reflection

-### in progress
+### In Progress

 ---